yongbinfeng/WpTAnalysis/README.md

 # W cross section and W pT Analysis

-Some code to make plots for the inclusive W and Z cross section, and W pT analysis.
+Some analyzers to make plots and run statistical analysis for the inclusive W and Z cross section, and W pT analysis.
 Still under development.

 ```
 git clone git@github.com:yongbinfeng/WpTAnalysis.git
 git checkout master
 ```

-And compile the `Functions.cc` for the first time:
+The analyzer is based on the ntuples from this repository: https://github.com/MiT-HEP/MitEwk13TeV/tree/CMSSW_94X

+### Make Histograms
+The scripts are based on RDataFrame.
+Tested using `CMSSW_10_6_0` environment and it runs fine.

+This histogram makers reply on some functions in `Functions.cc`.
+Compile it first before using:
 ```
 root -l
 root [0] .L Functions.cc+
 ```
+This only needs to be done once.

 To produce the histograms in the signal region, just run
 ```